Balance Sheet Forecasting Guide: How to Plan Your Key Line Items

 It’s important to be able to roll balances forward in your model.
 But that approach to forecasting doesn’t make sense for every account on your balance sheet.
 In some cases, you’ll want to forecast from net zero.

 Forecasting from net zero is the better approach when you know from a flux analysis that there have historically been significant fluctuations in an account.
 Accounts payable (AP) is the best example.

 Because accounts payable can vary greatly from period to period, starting your forecast with no balance makes sense.
 Then, you can use financial ratios to project accounts payable as a percentage of other accounts, like in the image below.

 Here, you can see that we’re driving the accounts payable forecast by a three-month average of key income statement accounts that you historically pay via the AP process (professional services, rent, and sales and marketing).
-Applying that percentage forward means that as your expenses increase across those accounts, the overall AP account will increase accordingly.
+Applying that percentage forward means that as your operating expenses increase across those accounts, the overall AP account will increase accordingly.

 Approaching “lumpy” accounts like AP in this way gives you a more consistent view of your cash balance and helps you plan with more precision.